csupsup/VocalProps/README.md

 * **Rate of dominant call (kHz/s)** – the occurrence rate of the dominant frequency within the call.
 Reflects how frequently the most prominent sound appears during the call.

 **References**
+1. #' Gingras B, Fitch WT (2013).
+A three-parameter model for classifying anurans into four genera based on advertisement calls.
+The Journal of the Acoustical Society of America, 133:547-559.

-1. Köhler J, Jansen M, Rodríguez A, Kok PJR, Toledo LF, Emmrich M, Glaw F, Haddad CFB, Rödel M-O, Vences M (2017).
+2. Köhler J, Jansen M, Rodríguez A, Kok PJR, Toledo LF, Emmrich M, Glaw F, Haddad CFB, Rödel M-O, Vences M (2017).
 The use of bioacoustics in anuran taxonomy: theory, terminology, methods and recommendations for best practice.
 Zootaxa 4251: 1–124.
-2. Xie J, Towsey M, Zhang J, Roe P (2018) Frog call classification: a survey.
+3. Xie J, Towsey M, Zhang J, Roe P (2018) Frog call classification: a survey.
 Artificial Intelligence Review, 49: 375–391.
-3. Xie J, Towsey M, Zhang J, Roe P (2020) Investigation of Acoustic and Visual Features for Frog Call Classification.
+4. Xie J, Towsey M, Zhang J, Roe P (2020) Investigation of Acoustic and Visual Features for Frog Call Classification.
 Journal of Signal Processing Systems, 92: 23–36.
-4. Prasad VK, Chuang M-F, Das A, Ramesh K, Yi Y, Dinesh KP, Borzée A (2022) Coexisting good neighbours: acoustic and calling microhabitat niche partitioning in two elusive syntopic species of balloon frogs, Uperodon systoma and U. globulosus (Anura: Microhylidae) and potential of individual vocal signatures.
+5. Prasad VK, Chuang M-F, Das A, Ramesh K, Yi Y, Dinesh KP, Borzée A (2022) Coexisting good neighbours: acoustic and calling microhabitat niche partitioning in two elusive syntopic species of balloon frogs, Uperodon systoma and U. globulosus (Anura: Microhylidae) and potential of individual vocal signatures.
 BMC Zoology, 7: 27.

 ## Installation
 Cleaned and standardized call samples must be placed in one folder, and the call format should be in .wav.